How does EBCE work?

 Is there a downside to Community Choice?
 There must be some risk.

 As with any business enterprise, there are risks.
 The primary risks are customer opt-outs, energy price fluctuations, and changing state regulations.
 A successful CCE program requires that a significant majority of residential and commercial customers obtain their electricity from the program.
-This is one reason why CCE programs strive to maintain competitive pricing, while lowering greenhouse gas emissions and providing higher renewable content than what you can get from the local utility.
+This is one reason why CCE programs strive to maintain competitive pricing, while lowering greenhouse gas emissions, and providing higher renewable content than what you can get from the incumbent utility.

 California’s energy markets have been stable for several years and prices for electricity from both renewable and conventional energy sources (natural gas) are relatively low.
 Markets could become more volatile.
 EBCE will hedge risks by developing a diverse portfolio that includes a mix of long-term and short-term contracts and direct investments in power projects.

 The regulatory risk is difficult to predict.
 A 2002 State law allows cities and counties to develop programs like this—the State is supportive.
-Other CCE programs have been very active in the California Public Utilities Commission’s regulatory proceedings and have established a strong network.
+Many CCE programs have been very active in the California Public Utilities Commission’s regulatory proceedings and have established a strong network.
 As more local programs are developed, we will have an even stronger presence—it will be essential to actively participate in ongoing regulatory proceedings

 How will the program be regulated?

 The California Public Utilities Commission (CPUC), the entity that regulates all California energy providers, approved the EBCE Implementation Plan in October 2017.
 The Plan discusses rate design, plan to buy electricity, and how we will carry out all the functions the CPUC requires.
 EBCE must comply with various reporting requirements issued by the CPUC and the California Energy Commission.

 What does the Community Advisory Committee do and who is on it?